-1950 Poisonous and Deleterious Substances Control Law was implemented to control poisonous and deleterious substances.
+Poisonous and Deleterious Substances Control Law was implemented to control poisonous and deleterious substances.
 This law imposes a license requirement on manufacturers, importers and sellers of poisonous or deleterious substances.
-1972 Industrial Safety and Health Law (ISHL) was issued to protect safety and health of workers in workplace.
-1973 Japan established The Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc., also called Chemical Substances Control Law (CSCL), known as Japanese REACH.
+Industrial Safety and Health Law (ISHL) was issued to protect safety and health of workers in workplace.
+Japan established The Act on the Evaluation of Chemical Substances and health of workers in workplace. lapan established The Act on the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc., also called Chemical Substances Control Law (CSCL), known as Japanese REACH.
 CSCL is the most essential chemical management law in Japan, providing a framework for new chemicals as well as existing chemicals management.
-1999 Law for PRTR and Promotion of Chemical Management (PRTR Law) was enacted, promoting businesses' improvements in the management of specified chemical substances.
-2000 The Law for Promotion of Effective Utilization of Resources (Japanese Recycling Law) was issued, it requires companies to mark the presence of certain chemicals in some electric and electronic products.
-2005 Technical standard JIS C 0950 came out, setting the concentration limit of the chemicals.
-2019 Chemical Substances Control Law (CSCL) latest amendment.
+Law for PRTR and Promotion of Chemical Management (PRTR Law) was enacted, promoting businesses' improvements in the management of specified chemical substances.
+The Law for Promotion of Effective Utilization of Resources (Japanese Recycling Law) was issued, it requires companies to mark the presence of certain chemicals in some electric and electronic products.
+Technical standard JIS C 0950 came out, setting the concentration limit of the chemicals.
+Chemical Substances Control Law (CSCL) latest amendment.